Mjz86/c_colon/mcc.md

    3. we can assume that each time    we access a copy of B , that its as if we triviality relocated it from the original.

-   4. its as if we propagate a const refrence borrow without the stable address
+   4. its as if we propagate a const reference borrow without the stable address

    5. the callee will not drop the exclusive in prameters  in any code path.